gabrielweyer/azure-functions-telemetry/docs/DEMO.md

 - A Service Bus namespace
 - Four Function Apps and their supporting storage accounts

+You'll first need to run `build.ps1 --package` to publish the Functions to file system.

 ```powershell
 .\Deploy.ps1 -Location {AzureRegion} -ResourceNamePrefix {UniquePrefix}
 ```